xstiv07/torrentsharp/README.md

 #Requirements/Notes
 - Requires at least .NET 4.5 installed on the host system. <br />
-- Requires a torrent application installed on the system, otherwise an exception is thrown when trying to download.
+- Requires a torrent application installed on the system.
-- Sometimes it takes a while for the magnet link to be initialized by the torrent application.
-- Most of the time if English audio is present it is not the default track.
-You should set the default audio track in the audio settings of the video player you are using.

-Screenshots available in my portfolio at https://xstiv07.carbonmade.com/projects/6093301